 When I, in Thessaloniki, asked Guzmán about his Freudian look into the traumatic past, he answered that the truth cleanses and purifies by sorting out some of the traumas from the unconscious.

 Do we agree?
 Or how much interpretation and artistic treatment is necessary to grasp truth and reality – to handle such violence as we have seen in Haiti and Chile?

 Her we find the essayistic style.
 Leth’s method, as he once told me, was this: «A film should be akin to a poem in its creation».
 Leth found his inspiration in Jean-Luc Godard and his camerawork.
 Although he never met him, he felt he was like a brother – at least in terms of films from Godard’s early period.
 As Guzmán’s films in the last decade show, he has learned from his inspiration, collaborator and his once friend Chris Marker.
 In a way, Marker introduced essayistic filmmaking as a method of experimenting, using reflections (with voice-over), subjectivity and experiences to make topic-driven films.
 Films that were a crossover of documentary, art films, and fiction.

-And both – now IDFA-honored directors – have been inquisitorial or heretic, as we have seen for years and years.
+And both – now IDFA-honored directors – have been inquisitorial or heretic (as the innermost character of essays, as the philosopher Adorno once wrote), as we have seen for years and years.